 The basic concept behind Storage Spaces is quite simple.
 You create a pool of drives and then one or more storage spaces that draw storage from the pool.
 Each storage space may be configured to maintain one, two or three copies of your data and they look like ordinary Windows drives.

-You can add more drives of any size to the storage pool and expand your storage space without having to copy existing data.
+You can add more drives of any size to a storage pool and expand your storage space without having to copy existing data.
 You can also move any drive to a different enclosure or just keep them in different enclosures.
+This gives you complete independence from any hardware RAID implementation quirks.

 Even though you can use multiple enclosures for a single storage pool, it is more practical to keep all drives that comprise one storage pool in a single physical unit.
 Not only it's easier to turn it on and off, but this way you can carry just one enclosure if you want to transport all storage spaces in that storage pool to a different location.